gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

    ServiceNow Company
     Select a company from the list to link with the Tenant whose ID was entered above MID Server
-    If desired, specify the name of an existing MID server
+    If desired, specify the name of an existing MID server.
+Note that configuring a multi-domain MID server requires the ``glide.ecc.enable_multidomain_mid`` property in ``sys_properties.list`` be set to ``true`` prior to creating the MID server in the global domain.
+This allows the MID server to explore any domain for which it has the credentials.
+The ServiceNow user (which the MID server authenticates with) must be in the global domain as well.
+For more, see `this section of ServiceNow documentation <https://docs.servicenow.com/bundle/rome-servicenow-platform/page/product/mid-server/concept/c_MIDServerDomainSeparation.html>`_.
    |morpheus| Manage Workflows?
     Indicate whether |morpheus| should manage workflows.
 If this option is checked, |morpheus| will overwrite the workflow and set it to "Morpheus (Internal) Catalog Item Provision Instance" on sync